List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

 Dire is one of Tonpetty's pupils, and a close friend of Will and Straizo.
 He joins them, Jonathan, and Speedwagon in their fight against Dio, but is frozen to death by Dio.

-In Japanese, he is voiced by Taketora in the anime and Yukitoshi Hori in the 2006 video game.
+In Japanese, he is voiced by Taketora in the anime and Yukitoshi Hori in the 2006 video game; he does not appear in the 2007 film.
 In English, he is voiced by Paul St. Peter.